Coping with stress when working remotely

 The stress of working by yourself, remotely can put a lot of pressure on you.
 Practising mindfulness can guide you through times of uncertainty and angst, improving your mental wellbeing as a whole.

-The NHS provides a library of useful apps for developing a positive mindset, while apps like Calm and Headspace offer guided meditations and tutorials to lower stress and anxiety levels.
+The mental health charity Mind provides a library of useful apps for developing a positive mindset, while apps like Calm and Headspace offer guided meditations and tutorials to lower stress and anxiety levels.
 Have a look at our list of mental health tools to see which one suits you best.

 Put your mind to helping others